 What we like: Proven and tough resort design; available in a good range of sizes and colors.

 Keep in mind that although the Freedom pants will do the trick for skiing laps and long chairlift rides, performance-minded skiers likely will be left wanting more.
 To start, the fit is pretty generic—there isn’t any stretch built into the fabric, and they’re quite baggy around the thighs and lower legs.
 Moreover, it’s fairly easy to overheat with the cheap waterproofing technology, and while we like the zippered vents, their placement along the inner thigh creates extra bulk.
-Finally—and most importantly—the Freedom is no longer a standout value after a $50 price bump for 2024 (it had been our top budget pick in previous years).
-Of note: For those that prefer an insulated pant, there’s a Freedom Insulated that’ll run you $220...
-Read in-depth review
+All that said, this is a great choice for the casual user, and we appreciate that The North Face lowered the price to be closer to what it once was.
+Of note: For those that prefer an insulated pant, there’s a Freedom Insulated that’ll run you $200.
+On the women's side, TNF only offers an insulated or a new stretch version, both for $200...
+Read in-depth men's review (insulated version)

-See the Men's The North Face Freedom See the Women's TNF Freedom Insulated
+See the Men's The North Face Freedom Pants

 Type: Hardshell